lewie9021/appdriver/README.md

 ### Notices

-Due to [an issue introduced in Xcode 11](https://github.com/appium/appium/issues/13288), XCUITest does not return the correct values of text fields.
-This is unfortunately something that must be fixed by Apple.
-To continue running E2E tests, I recommend installing Xcode 10.3 (don't forget the command line tools).

 **This project is currently in the Alpha stages of development**, meaning the API is subject to change and may be missing functionality detailed in the documentation.
 If you're interested in the project's roadmap, feel free to check out the [Projects tab](https://github.com/lewie9021/appdriver/projects).

 ### Goal